Main characters: Main Characters

 - Also, in Chapter 6 of Oriental Sacred Place, after looking for a Ksitigarbha (a small roadside statue that protects travellers from misfortune) that Marisa took and placed at the Hakurei Shrine, she gives her this not-so-subtle warning about what would happen if she doesn't return it:

-- Brilliant, but Lazy: One Fanon interpretation is that the Yamas put up with her constant slacking and irreverent attitude because when she bothers to do her job, she's hypercompetent to the point that any amount of trouble with her work ethic is worth keeping her around.
-Scarlet Weather Rhapsody pretty much confirmed this and has since been an integral part of her personality.
+- Brilliant, but Lazy: Scarlet Weather Rhapsody establishes that the Yamas put up with her constant slacking and irreverent attitude because when she bothers to do her job, she's hypercompetent to the point that any amount of trouble with her work ethic is worth keeping her around.

 - Bunny-Ears Lawyer: She's a greedy slacker with a possible drinking problem who loves having one-sided conversations with the souls she's ferrying.
 She's also the best damn shinigami there is.